astaveski/rochester/README.md

 ## right_sized.R
 Analyzes whether Rochester's housing stock is "right-sized" for the types of households living in the City.
 This code does the following:
 * Imports and prepares 2018 PUMS data in the style of pums_import.R
+* Conducts right-size analysis using person-level and household-level data
 * Conducts right-size analysis using two metrics:
    * Number of persons per bedroom (HUD threshold is a max of 2.0 persons per bedroom)
    * Number of persons per room (Typical standard is a max of 1.5 persons per room)

 ### Persons per Bedroom
-Although final determinations are made on a case-by-case basis, HUD typically defines a household as "overcrowded" if there are more than 2.0 people per livable bedroom.
+Although final determinations are made on a case-by-case basis, HUD typically defines "overcrowding" as having more than 2.0 people per livable bedroom.
 In accordance with this standard, I define a household as "overcrowded" if the number of people in the household divided by two is greater than the number of bedrooms in the household.
-I make an exception for one-person households, who I assume are comfortable living in studio/efficiency apartments.
+I make an exception for one-person households, who I assume are comfortable living in zero bedroom studio/efficiency apartments.
 I also examine more spacious thresholds of 1.5 persons per bedroom and 1.0 persons per bedroom.

 ### Persons per Room
 An alternative criteria to determine whether a household is overcrowded is to analyze the number of persons per room.
 In the UK, government guidelines suggest that a household is overcrowded if it has more than 1.5 people per room.
 In accordance with this standard, I define a household as "overcrowded" if the number of people in the household divided by 1.5 is greater than the number of rooms in the household.
 I also examine alternative thresholds of 1.0 persons per room and 2.0 persons per room.